New England Journal of Medicine June 12, 2008

 Multicenter, US and Canada

-Outcome A composite of first occurrence of nonfatal myocardial infarction, nonfatal stroke, or cardiovascular death.
+Outcome A composite of nonfatal myocardial infarction, nonfatal stroke, or death from cardiovascular causes.

 Study Limitations